ptomulik/testmd/md/README.md

 Some GitHub repositories have to post-process assets created by upstream repositories.
 A repository that puts the assets into Docker images is an example.
-Each time, the upstream releases new versions, the repository should rebuild and publish new images.
+Each time, the upstream publishes new release, the repository should rebuild and publish new images.
 This requires, however, that information about existing upstream releases is available.
 The action enables us to obtain it.